EladBezalel/material2-start/steps/STEP_4.md

     // ...
   ];

-  constructor(iconRegistry: MdIconRegistry, sanitizer: DomSanitizer) {
+  constructor(iconRegistry: MatIconRegistry, sanitizer: DomSanitizer) {
     // To avoid XSS attacks, the URL needs to be trusted from inside of your application. const avatarsSafeUrl = sanitizer.bypassSecurityTrustResourceUrl('./assets/avatars.svg');